Multi-scale data reconstruction of turbulent rotating flows with Gappy POD, Extended POD and Generative Adversarial Networks: Methodology

 \subsection{GAN-based reconstruction with Context Encoders}

-In a previous work, \citet{buzzicotti2021reconstruction} used a context encoder embedding in GAN \citep{goodfellow2014generative} to generate missing data in the same turbulent database but exploring only the case where the total gap size is fixed.
-In order to extend and generalize the previous approach to study gaps of different sizes, here we have started from a similar GAN architecture and added one layer at the start and two layers at the end of the generator and one layer at the start of the discriminator.
-The generator has an encoder-decoder architecture \citep{pathak2016context}.
-It first takes the damaged data and produces a latent feature representation by the encoder part.
-Then the decoder learns to generalize the latent features and generates candidates for the missing data.
-Figure \ref{fig:GAN_schematic_diagram} shows the architectures of the generator and discriminator.
-Each convolution (up-convolution) layer is followed by a Leaky Rectified Linear Unit (ReLU) activation function.
+In a previous work, \citet{buzzicotti2021reconstruction} used a context encoder \citep{pathak2016context} embedding in GAN to generate missing data for the case where the total gap size is fixed, but with different spatial distributions.
+To generalize the previous approach to study gaps of different geometries and sizes, here we extend previous GAN architecture by adding one layer at the start, two layers at the end of the generator and one layer at the start of the discriminator, as shown in figure \ref{fig:GAN_schematic_diagram}.
+The generator is a functional $GEN(\cdot)$ first taking the damaged `context', $u_S(\bm{x})$, to produce a latent feature representation with an encoder, and second with a decoder to predict the missing data, $u_G^{(p)}(\bm{x})=GEN(u_S(\bm{x}))$.
+The latent feature represents the output vector of the encoder with $4096$ neurons in figure \ref{fig:GAN_schematic_diagram}, extracted from the input with the convolutions and nonlinear activations.
+To constrain the predicted velocity module being positive, a Rectified Linear Unit (ReLU) activation function is adopted at the last layer of generator.
+The discriminator acts as a `referee' functional $D(\cdot)$, which takes either $u_G^{(t)}(\bm{x})$ or $u_G^{(p)}(\bm{x})$ and outputs the probability that the provided input ($u_G^{(t)}$ or $u_G^{(p)}$) belongs to the real turbulent ensemble.

 The generator is trained to minimize the following loss function: